agathoklisx/libved/README.md

      or|and to set the pointer to the right line pointed to the right cell at the correct byte[s] (it is very natural such an interface to over complicate the code and such code to have bugs).
-     From my humbled experience, the worst bug that can happen is to have a false interpretation of the position, so you actually edit something else than what you thing you edit.
+     From my humble experience, the worst bug that can happen is to have a false interpretation of the position, so you actually edit something else than what you thing you edit.